wikimedia/mediawiki-tools-scap/README.rst

 Automated tests can be executed with `make test` or `tox -e test`.

-For a list of Scap dependencies during testing, see `requirements.txt` and `test-requirements.txt`.
+For a list of Scap dependencies during testing, see `requirements-*.txt` and `test-requirements.txt`.
 Some Debian packages are also required to set up the running environment, for instance to install Python or pip.